osfameron/jekyll-plugins-tutorial/_posts/2015-11-29-jekyll-plugins-tutorial-part-2.markdown

 We have to include some YAML frontmatter to make sure Jekyll processes the post.
 As we don't have a `layout`, the image will be displayed 'as is' without any HTML header and footer around it.

 Spot a problem?
-The `image` include and the `images.yml` datafile aren't in the `test/source/` directory, but in our outer one!
+The `image` include and the `images.yml` datafile aren't in the `test/source/` directory, but in our outer one (e.g. this series of posts)!
 Of course we could simply copy them across, but it's much more elegant to link them (so that the test version is always in sync with the one in your main project.)
 In Linux or OSX just do:

 {% highlight shell %}
  $  cd test/source/